★ Investing Strategy Research & Guides ★

 Value companies are more likely to have cash, which means they are less likely to collapse during economic downturns.
 Some value companies can expand and grow in a bad economy because they have the cash to buy ailing competitors.

 There is no such thing as a safe investment, but the margin of safety provides an extra layer of protection.
-You can enhance that layer through diversification.
+Diversification can enhance that layer.

 The margin of safety can make value investments a better choice for average inv who have little extra money.